pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Last words are for fools who haven't said enough."
 --Karl Marx

+"You only get in trouble for telling the truth.
+Nobody gets in trouble for lying or making up crap.
+But when you tell something that's really true, they go crazy, and you're fired."
+--Chris Matthews

 "Irrigation of the land with seawater desalinated by fusion power is ancient.
 It's called 'rain'."
 --Michael McClary